 Section 4 –Audit Committee

 The Audit Committee shall be responsible for reviewing the Treasurer’s records bi-annually (September – May) and report any discrepancies found during such review to both the Board and to the members.
 The Treasurer shall correct such discrepancies within thirty (30) days of such finding.
 The Audit Committee is responsible for reviewing bi-annually (September – May) the records and reports of the Grant Administrator and for giving a report to the Board and members indicating any discrepancies found during such review.
 The Grant Administrator shall have thirty (30) days to correct such discrepancy.
 An annual report detailing the accuracy of record keeping by the Treasurer and the Grant Administrator shall be presented to the Board for its review and acceptance.
-The Vice President shall be a member of this committee.
+The President and Vice President shall be a member of this committee.

 ARTICLE VIII – RECORDS OF THE CLUB